bodduvamshi/SimpleTimeService/app/README.md

-SimpleTimeService — Minimal DevOps Challenge Application
+# TASK 1:SimpleTimeService — Minimal DevOps Challenge Application
 Purpose:

 SimpleTimeService is a minimal microservice created as part of the Particle41 DevOps Team Challenge.
-It demonstrates:
+# It demonstrates:

 Basic web application development